johnmyleswhite/Ook.jl/README.md

 ook(readall(path), debug = true)
 ```

-*Be warned that the state evolution of the Ook interpret will produce a lot of
+*Be warned that the state evolution of the Ook! interpreter will produce a lot
-output for even these simple programs.*
+of output for even the simplest programs.*

-# Ook Language Reference
+# Ook!
+Language Reference

 **OP1: Ook.
 Ook?**